thesamim/TickTickSync/README.md

 - Tasks added or updated from TickTick are synched on a configurable time interval.
 - Moving Tasks between Projects is now supported.
 Please see [Task movement documentation](https://github.com/thesamim/TickTickSync/wiki/Documentation#moving-tasks).
 - Moving Tasks between Parents is now supported.
+- Due dates accommodate times, times are no longer stripped in Obsidian.

 ## Notes
 > :warning:
 > # CAUTION!
+> Please note: In addition to the date handling improvements, it is now possible to use the Scheduled date emoji as the
+> due date.
+As a side effect: If there are multiple dates on the task that can be interpreted as a due date, only the
+> last date will be used.
+The others will be deleted.
+If you prefer different handling of dates, please either open an
+> [issue](https://github.com/thesamim/TickTickSync/issues) or start a [discussion](https://github.com/thesamim/TickTickSync/discussions) with your thoughts.
+>
 > Please see the [New Date Handling caution in documentation.](https://github.com/thesamim/TickTickSync/wiki/Documentation#new-date-handling)
 >
 > It is possible to create duplicate projects/lists in TickTick.
 TickTickSync will show a warning and ask you to rename/move one of the duplicates because duplicate lists mess up synchronization.
 All synchronization will stop until the issue is handled.